Jonathanpangkey/Redis_URL_Shortener/README.md

 ```

 ### Setup
-There are two directories url shortener for backend and frontent url shortener for frontend side.
+There are two directories url shortener for backend and frontend url shortener for frontend side.

 ### Using the Application